ArjunChauhan0910/Yolov4/README.md

 ## Yolo v4 for pytorch , tensorflow eager mode and onnx (by trident api)

-This code is an adaptation of from https://github.com/AllanYiin/YoloV4
+This code is an adaptation of https://github.com/AllanYiin/YoloV4
 ### How to install

 trident only support python 3.x